 BMW Z4 Review

-- "Hardcore driving enthusiasts will likely favor the purely visceral driving experience of the Porsche Boxster." -- Kelley Blue Book
+- "Hardcore driving enthusiasts who find the BMW Z4 too soft should head for the Porsche Boxster." -- Kelley Blue Book

 - "The BMW Z4 is a two-seat hardtop convertible that provides a blend of luxury, style and the expected precision BMW handling dynamics." -- Left Lane News

-The 2014 BMW Z4 is a rear-wheel drive, two-seat roadster with a power-retractable hardtop that comes in three trims.
-The Z4 sDrive28i has a turbocharged, 2.0-liter, four-cylinder engine, while the sDrive35i and the sDrive35is models have more powerful turbocharged, 3.0-liter, six-cylinder engines.
-The Z4 sDrive28i comes standard with either a six-speed manual transmission or an eight-speed automatic.
-A seven-speed automated manual is optional on higher trims.
-The Z4 hasn’t changed much since it was last fully redesigned for the 2009 model year, so this overview uses applicable research and reviews from the 2009 through 2014 model years.
+The 2015 BMW Z4 is a two-seat hardtop convertible that comes in sDrive28i, sDrive35i and sDrive35is trims.
+The Z4 sDrive28i has a turbocharged 2.0-liter four-cylinder engine, while the sDrive35i and sDrive35is have twin-turbocharged 3.0-liter six-cylinder engines.
+The Z4 sDrive28i comes standard with a six-speed manual transmission, and an eight-speed automatic is a no-cost option.
+The Z4 hasn’t changed much since it was last fully redesigned for the 2009 model year, so this overview uses applicable research and reviews from the 2009 through 2015 model years.